top of page

 1. Caregiver: The Supportive Enabler

-Driven by the desire to protect, care, nurture, and help others
+Driven by the desire to protect, support, and help others succeed.

-Example brand: Duck Duck Go, Salesforce, DHL, Okta
+Example brands: Duck Duck Go, Salesforce, DHL, Okta

 Clearer corporate messaging